microcks/microcks-spectral-ruleset/README.md

 $ spectral lint -r microcks-rules.yaml resources/weather-forecast-openapi-bad.yaml

 /Users/laurent/Development/github/microcks-spectral-ruleset/resources/weather-forecast-openapi-bad.yaml
+  18:12  warning  microcks-info-extension-valid                  x-microcks extension must be valid                                                                                                                                                                        info.x-microcks.labels.team
+  30:16  warning  microcks-operation-extension-valid             x-microcks-operation extension must be valid                                                                                                                                                              paths./forecast/{region}.get.x-microcks-operation.delay
-  40:11  warning  microcks-examples-in-required-parameter        Required param must have examples                                                                                                                                                                          paths./forecast/{region}.get.parameters[1]
+  49:11  warning  microcks-examples-in-required-parameter        Required param must have examples                                                                                                                                                                         paths./forecast/{region}.get.parameters[1]
-  46:17  warning  microcks-examples-fragments-to-complete-mocks  🚨 Response example 'unknown' is incomplete, it has no matching input example.
+  55:17  warning  microcks-examples-fragments-to-complete-mocks  🚨 Response example 'unknown' is incomplete, it has no matching input example.
 It requires at least one requestBody or parameter example with same name to be considered as valid mock for Microcks.      paths./forecast/{region}.get.responses
-  86:27    error  oas3-valid-media-example                       "temp" property type must be number                                                                                                                                                                        paths./forecast/{region}.get.responses[200].content.application/json.examples.south.value.temp
+  95:27    error  oas3-valid-media-example                       "temp" property type must be number                                                                                                                                                                       paths./forecast/{region}.get.responses[200].content.application/json.examples.south.value.temp
- 112:17  warning  microcks-examples-fragments-to-complete-mocks  ℹ️  Request body example 'north' is not used in any response.
-	 It requires to have a matching response example or a x-microcks-ref to be considered as valid mock for Microcks.                           paths./forecast/{region}.put.responses
+ 121:17  warning  microcks-examples-fragments-to-complete-mocks  ℹ️  Request body example 'north' is not used in any response.
+It requires to have a matching response example or a x-microcks-refs to be considered as valid mock for Microcks.                           paths./forecast/{region}.put.responses
- 116:30  warning  microcks-examples-in-response-content          Response with content must have examples                                                                                                                                                                   paths./forecast/{region}.put.responses[200].content.application/json
+ 125:30  warning  microcks-examples-in-response-content          Response with content must have examples                                                                                                                                                                  paths./forecast/{region}.put.responses[200].content.application/json
- 133:17  warning  microcks-examples-fragments-to-complete-mocks  🔗 Response has x-microcks-ref 'center-south' but it doesn't match input example.
+ 142:17  warning  microcks-examples-fragments-to-complete-mocks  🔗 Response has x-microcks-refs 'center-south' but it doesn't match input example.
 It requires at least one requestBody or parameter example with same name to be considered as valid mock for Microcks.  paths./forecast/{region}.delete.responses
- 133:17  warning  microcks-examples-fragments-to-complete-mocks  ℹ️  Path parameter example 'center' is not used in any response.
-	 It requires to have a matching response example or a x-microcks-ref to be considered as valid mock for Microcks.                        paths./forecast/{region}.delete.responses
+ 142:17  warning  microcks-examples-fragments-to-complete-mocks  ℹ️  Path parameter example 'center' is not used in any response.
+It requires to have a matching response example or a x-microcks-refs to be considered as valid mock for Microcks.                        paths./forecast/{region}.delete.responses

-✖ 7 problems (1 error, 6 warnings, 0 infos, 0 hints)
+✖ 9 problems (1 error, 8 warnings, 0 infos, 0 hints)
 ```

 If you'd like a more human-readable output of Microcks hints for a complete document, you can set the `MICROCKS_HINTS` environment variable to `true` when running spectral: